dtcooper/crazyarms/README.md

 Crazy Arms Radio Backend is a flexible and fully featured Internet radio back-end written from the ground up.

-Think of Crazy Arms as a robot taking several inputs (sources) and deciding which one is best to broadcast from based on a hierarchy or precedence.
-(Read more about precedence-based streaming below).

 It's specifically written after its author built several _fully decentralized_ online radio stations with varied types of scheduling and finding no existing product fit some common needs out of the box.

 ## Quickstart